 There are times when some cancers cannot be detected until they have progressed to a stage where they are difficult to manage.
 However, in most circumstances, a doctor should be able to diagnose the cancer or at least refer the patient to a cancer specialist for diagnosis.

 Do I Have a Case for Delayed Cancer Diagnosis?

-In order to recover compensation for an injured client, a Pennsylvania medical malpractice lawyer must prove not only that a doctor was negligent (careless or irresponsible) but also that the carelessness caused an injury.
-Sometimes, the most heartbreaking cases present when a doctor was plainly negligent (for example, the doctor missed the spot on the x-ray that revealed lung cancer) but the cancer was so far advanced or the delay so short that the cancer had not significantly progressed during the delay.
-On the other hand, if the medical evidence and qualified experts can demonstrate that a more timely diagnosis would have increased the chances of successful treatment or allowed for a less harmful treatment then the case has a very good chance of success.
+In order to recover compensation for an injured client, a Pennsylvania medical malpractice lawyer must prove not only that a doctor was negligent (careless or irresponsible), but also that the carelessness caused an injury.
+Sometimes, the most heartbreaking cases present when a doctor was plainly negligent (for example, the doctor missed the spot on the X-ray that revealed lung cancer) but the cancer was so far advanced, or the delay so short, that the cancer had not significantly progressed during the delay.
+On the other hand, if the medical evidence and qualified experts can demonstrate that a more timely diagnosis would have increased the chances of successful treatment or would have allowed for a less harmful treatment, then the case has a very good chance of success.

-Causation, or proving the link between delay and harm, is one of the key elements our Erie medical malpractice attorneys address very early in the investigation of a cancer misdiagnosis or delayed diagnosis case.
-This element requires a thorough and comprehensive investigation and the assistance of the best qualified expert physicians in the field.
-At Purchase, George & Murphey, P.C., we have the professional contacts necessary to effectively determine whether there was negligence in the diagnosis of your cancer, when that negligence occurred and how the delay affected you and your treatment.
+Causation, or proving the link between delay and harm, is one of the key elements that our Erie medical malpractice lawyers address very early in the investigation of a cancer misdiagnosis or delayed diagnosis case.
+This element requires a thorough and comprehensive investigation and the assistance of the best-qualified expert physicians in the field.
+At Purchase, George & Murphey, P.C., we have the professional contacts necessary to effectively determine whether there was negligence in the diagnosis of your cancer, when that negligence occurred, and how the delay affected you and your treatment.